 Long-term recovery

-Because of a lack of oxygen to the brain during a cardiac arrest, you might experience long-term effects to your brain.
-These can include:
+Because of the lack of oxygen to the brain during a cardiac arrest, you might experience long-term effects to you brain.

 It’s normal to have no memory of a cardiac arrest.
-This can be alarming for you and your family members who may have seen it happening.
+This can be alarming for you and your family members who may have seen it happen.